TheRealFalseReality/Aquarium-AI/README.md

-# Fish.AI: Your Intelligent Aquatic Assistant 🐠
+# Aquarium AI: Your Intelligent Aquatic Assistant 🐠

-Ready to level up your aquarium? **Fish.AI** offers a suite of powerful, AI-driven tools to help both new and seasoned aquarists create a thriving underwater ecosystem.
+Ready to level up your aquarium? **Aquarium AI** offers a suite of powerful, AI-driven tools to help both new and seasoned aquarists create a thriving underwater ecosystem.
 Our goal is to take the guesswork out of aquarium keeping, making it a more enjoyable and successful hobby for everyone.

 ## 🚀 Key Features